soundpress/RulesOfNYC/docs/c01/index.rst

    Dipping room.
 The term "Dipping Room" when used in these rules shall mean a fully-enclosed ventilated room approved for such use in which any article or thing is dipped, or immersed in any flammable paints, varnishes, lacquers or any other flammable substances, mixtures, or compounds commonly used for painting, varnishing, staining or similar purposes is carried on.

    Fireproof or fire-resisting partitions.
-The term "Fireproof or Fire-Resisting Partitions" used in these rules shall mean the standards set in the Labor Law and the rules of the Board of Standards and Appeals for factory buildings (§ 7-01).
+The term "Fireproof or Fire-Resisting Partitions" used in these rules shall mean the standards set in the Labor Law and the rules of the Board of Standards and Appeals for factory buildings (2 RCNY § 7-01).
 All openings in this type of partition shall only be equipped with self-closing fireproof assemblies.

    Permit.
 The term "Permit" when used in these rules shall mean the written permission issued to a person, firm or corporation by the Fire Commissioner, to store and use materials covered by §§ 27-4011 and 27-4093 of the Administrative Code and these rules.